zbchristian/BatteryMonitor/Readme.md

 Shunt Resistor
 --------------
 A commercial shunt suitable for a high current (e.g. 100A) is placed into the ground connection to the battery.
 The voltage drop is small (e.g. 70mV for 100A).
 The ADS1115 allows to change the voltage range down to +-256mV.
-This makes it suitable to measure the current with sufficient precision.
+This makes it suitable to measure the current with sufficient precision, without the need of an additional amplifier.

 The reached resolution is for both cases about 50mA.